mobify/mobifyjs/docs/konf-reference.md

 Why do it this more verbose way?
 We believe the most robust method of selecting content for your mobile site is by describing the overall makeup of the page rather than having your selectors rely too heavily on any one specific class or id.

 We all know that websites change.
-When your source DOM becomes even superficially different from when you developed your mobile site, there's a chance that your once-valid selections will stop matching and your mobile users will experience blank pages.
+When your source DOM becomes even superficially different from when you developed your mobile site, there's a chance that your once-valid selections will stop matching and your mobile users will experience missing content or blank pages.

 With the above example, what happens when the sale ends?
-Sales items removed from the DOM mean the required `saleItems` key no longer returns a valid result.
+Sales items removed from the DOM mean the required `saleItems` key no longer returns a truthy result.
 Mobify.js has a choice in this situation - it could either stop rendering required items, or fall back to the desktop site.
 Since `productCarousel` and `customerService` are also required, they would not render at all if we were to choose the former approach.

 On the chance that `productCarousel`, `customerService` or any other required selections make up the bulk of your home page content, we think it's far better to fall back to the desktop site.
 This approach will continue to provide your users with content instead of serving them a mostly empty mobile site.